janosh/svelte-algolia/readme.md

 ## Contribute

-PRs are welcome but best [open an issue](https://github.com/janosh/svelte-algolia/issues/new/choose) first to discuss any changes.
+PRs are welcome but best [open an issue](https://github.com/janosh/svelte-algolia/issues/new/choose) first to discuss changes.